 A lot of Noble’s success as a defender comes from what he does off-ball, which makes him perfect for us to examine in this Film Room.
 And it starts with his footwork and quick-thinking.

 Noble spent most of the game guarding the right-handed Bandits players, and he wears black shoes with white trim at the base.
 In the below GIF, he starts off as the on-ball defender against Shawn Evans before Dhane Smith sets a pick for a pick and roll attempt.
-Teammate Lyle Thompson makes an excellent slide to shut Smith down as Noble hands his assignment off to Brendan Bomberry in the low left wing.
+Teammate Lyle Thompson makes an excellent slide to shut Smith down as Noble hands his assignment off to Brendan Bomberry in the low right wing.

 Noble leaves Evans to cover Thomas Hoggarth, a guy that lives inside and on the crease.
 His quick slide shuts down that avenue for Smith and helps lead to a shot on goal right at Mike Poulin.

 Another good example is during this extra attacker opportunity for the Bandits at the end of the second quarter.
 Now with six Bandits offensive players on the floor, the Swarm have to adjust to the extra man.
 In the center of the zone, Noble does a lot of shifting from assignment to assignment before settling on Hoggarth with Chad Tutton having two guys tied up in front of him and a lot of traffic to his left.